 1. Where is the Engineering Management program being offered?

-The program is being offered on the Rose-Hulman campus, at two sites in Indianapolis and another at Bloomington.
+The program is being offered on the Rose-Hulman campus and in Indianapolis.
 Current locations can be found on the current course locations link.
-Detailed Maps.
-Detailed Maps.

 2. Is the schedule suitable for someone who is working full time?